Population Biology Ph.D. Program

 2. At least three of the examiners, including the chair, must be members of the Population Biology Graduate Group.
 The student's major professor is not eligible to serve on the exam committee.

-3. At least one of the examining faculty members must not be a member of the Population Biology Graduate Group.
+3. At least one of the examining faculty members must be from outside the Population Biology Graduate Group faculty.
+See the Population Biology graduate group faculty listing here: https://pbg.ucdavis.edu/faculty.

 4. The student, in consultation with the Guidance Committee, will propose three examination areas (in addition to population biology) representing subdisciplines of population biology.
 These subdisciplines include behavior, population genetics, molecular genetics, evolution, community ecology, systematics, conservation biology, environmental physiology, mathematical theory in population biology, statistical and experimental methods in population biology, resource economics and management, paleontology, or the biology of a particular taxon (e.g., mammalogy, ornithology, entomology, invertebrate zoology).
 One faculty member will act as an examiner for each of these areas.
 A fifth faculty member will be designated to chair the qualifying exam.